mlswg/mlswg.github.io/index.md

 _Should I use this right now?_

 Yes!
-The protocol has been approved by the IESG and is now awaiting publication by the RFC Editor.
+The protocol has been approved by the IESG and has been published as RFC9420.
 There are several [implementations](https://github.com/mlswg/mls-implementations), of which some are open source.